movementlabsxyz/MIP/MIP/mip-security_fallibility/README.md

 Given that these hold, the sum of the token supply of `$L1MOVE` and `$L2MOVE` is equal to `MOVE_MAX`.
 To improve the security of the relayer and protect the total token supply against violations of the above assumptions, we propose several safety mechanisms:

 1. The token supply of `$L1MOVE`, as well as `$L2MOVE` cannot exceed the total supply individually.
-1. The bridge transfers are rate limited, and where the increase of that rate can only be increased by a governance body.
+1. The total amount of bridge transfers is rate limited.
 1. The relayer shall maximize security measurements to protect keys.